Now enrolling for Fall 2026!

 A Purpose-Built Space for Learning, Growth, and Independence

-Run the Gamut is housed in 10,000 square feet of brand-new, thoughtfully designed space that supports both academic learning and real-world skill development.
+Run the Gamut is housed in 10,500 square feet of brand-new, thoughtfully designed space that supports both academic learning and real-world skill development.
 Our center features eight dedicated classrooms—four designed for traditional instruction and four experiential learning spaces, including a laundry room, a teaching kitchen, a mock apartment, and a vocational practice room.
-These hands-on environments provide students with opportunities to develop practical life skills and gain valuable experience in a supportive setting.
+These hands-on environments provide students with opportunities to develop practical life skills and gain valuable experiences in a supportive setting.

 Beyond academics, our space is designed to foster community, wellness, and independence.
 Students can stay active in our small gym for physical education and fitness, socialize in our large gathering space, and practice real-world job skills in our school store, which serves as both a retail learning environment and a resource for supplies.
 This dynamic blend of instructional, experiential, and recreational space ensures that every student has the tools needed to build confidence, independence, and meaningful life skills.